lukasoppermann/veare-pre-next/storage/app/articles/160103-lumen-dingo-api-part-4.md

 ```

 For this example we stick with a `uuid`, a `title`, a `body` and an `image_id` for our articles.
 The title consists of one to four words.
 I recommend to always have everything variable that will be variable in real live, as you might miss problems otherwise.
 Maybe in your code there is no difference with a one or four word title, so you figure the word "*title*" will do, but if you start building a design using this fake data, you may not notice, that you run into problems when a title will not fit into a single line, etc.

 For the `image_id` we use a small *hack*, by using the `random(0,1)` to randomly assign or not assign an image.
 You could change the `1` to `3` to make it more likely that an image will be added, currently its a 50/50 chance.
-What we do when we want to add an image is to get all previously seeded (!) photos from the database and select one at random and get its it.
+What we do when we want to add an image is to get all previously seeded (!) photos from the database and select one at random and get its `id`.
 This can be used for any model you want to connect.

 ```php
 $factory->define(App\Api\V1\Models\Article::class, function ($faker) {